LP2X0X/PROGRAMMING/Web Dev/5 - React/5.2 - State, Event and Forms Interactive Components/5.2.1 - Terms/Prop Drilling.md

 </br>

 - It’s not _bad_ for small component trees, but in larger apps it makes components harder to maintain and refactor.
-That’s when developers use solutions like **React Context**, **state management libraries** (Redux, Zustand, Jotai), or component composition patterns to avoid it.
+That’s when developers use solutions like [[The Context API|React Context]], **state management libraries** (Redux, Zustand, Jotai), or [[Component Composition|component composition]] patterns to avoid it.